AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-10.md

 - verified, and
 - a member of the admin group (role))

 This provides the first level of protection from a "bad" user trying to access a section of the system when they do not have permission to do so.

+It also is based on the Role, so is less precise than specific Permissions.

 Obviously, at the moment, when the page refreshes, this will cause an error.